redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 ```

 This will generate a stub serverless function in the folder `api/src/functions/<name>`, along with a test and an empty scenarios file.

+Just a note here, we call them 'serverless' but they can also be used on 'serverful' hosted environments too, such as Render or Heroku.
 ## The handler

 For a lambda function to be a lambda function, it must export a handler that returns a status code.
 The handler receives two arguments: `event` and `context`.
 Whatever it returns is the `response`, which should include a `statusCode` at the very least.